jovan-k5/Environment-Sensory-Sensor/README.md

 ## Overall Growth

 This project took me from testing individual Arduino components to building an integrated system.
-It strengthened my understanding of sensors, circuits, programming, debugging, and hardware-software connections, while giving me a practical foundation for exploring assistive technology.
+It strengthened my understanding of sensors, circuits, programming, debugging, and hardware-software connections, while giving me a foundation for exploring assistive technology.